 Sodium valproate, carbamazepine and lamotrigine are used to treat episodes of mania.
 They are also used long-term as mood stabilisers.
 (Anticonvulsant medicines are commonly used to treat epilepsy but have been found to work in bipolar disorder too.
 However, it is not clear how they work in this condition.)
 Sometimes one of these medicines is used alone.
 Some people take an anticonvulsant in addition to lithium, if lithium alone does not work so well.

-Note: sodium valproate is not usually used in women who could get pregnant.
+Note: sodium valproate is not used in women who could get pregnant.
 This is because there is a chance that it could harm a developing baby.

 An antipsychotic medicine may be used to treat an episode of mania or hypomania.
 Another name for these is major tranquillisers.
 They include olanzapine, quetiapine and risperidone - but there are others.
 Some are more sedating than others.
 Once one of these medicines is started, the symptoms of mania or hypomania often settle within a week or so.